-9.8 Article 36 includes provisions safeguarding the rights of the Crown in relation to the Crown Estate land within the estuary.
+10.810.9 Article 36 includes provisions safeguarding the rights of the Crown in relation to the Crown Estate land within the estuary.
 The consent of the Crown Estate has been obtained to utilise Crown land for the purposes of the authorised development subject to the inclusion of this Article within the DCO.
 The relevant consent is contained in a letter from the Crown Estate dated 15 December 2014 (Document 7.6).

-Article 37 (Approvals pursuant to requirements)
+Article 37 (Approvals pursuant to requirements etc.)

-9.9 This Article has been included as an overarching Article to restrict the ability of a local planning authority, or other body, to grant an approval or agreement pursuant to a requirement to ensure that such approval or agreement does not result in authorised development which would have significant environmental effects different to those which have been assessed in the environmental statement.
-This is in response to the advice contained in PINS Advice Note 15.
-This Article ensures that the concern is covered whilst at the same time ensuring that there is sufficient flexibility to enable the authorised development to proceed without the need to apply for successive amendments to the DCO.
+- 10.10 This Article has been included as an overarching Article to restrict the ability of a local planning authority, or other body, to grant an approval or agreement pursuant to a requirement to ensure that such approval or agreement does not result in authorised development which would have significant environmental effects different to those which have been assessed in the environmental statement.
+This is in response to the advice contained in PINS Advice Note 1511.
+This Article ensures that the concern is covered whilst at the same time ensuring that there is sufficient flexibility to enable the authorised development to proceed without the need to apply for successive amendments to the DCO. - 10.910.11The Article has been amended and expanded in the second draft DCO to provide that any approvals under any of the provisions of the DCO must not have the affect of authorising development outside the scope of what has been assessed.